 When Is a Wrongful Death Claim Appropriate After an Accident?

-If your loved one died because of a car accident, surgical implication, or someone else’s negligence or intentional actions, you have the right to file a wrongful death claim.
-You have the right to file a claim even if criminal prosecutors are pursuing actions against the defendant, and you can pursue a claim regardless of the outcomes of any criminal trial.
+If your loved one has passed away because of a car accident, surgical implication or someone else’s negligence or intentional actions, you have the right to file a wrongful death claim.
+You have the right to file a wrongful death claim even if criminal prosecutors are pursuing actions against the defendant, and you can pursue a claim regardless of the outcomes of any criminal trial.
 Although civil and criminal proceedings are distinct, they may affect one another directly or indirectly.
 A Baton Rouge wrongful death lawyer at Rhorer Law Firm can help you determine if and how a criminal case will affect your wrongful death claim.

 My Loved One Was Partially at Fault for the Incident.
 Do I Still Have a Claim?